Management (MGMT)

 MGMT 4340.
 International Management.
 3 Hours.

-Students are challenged to consider how businesses operate in different global environments.
-Students have the opportunity to learn how businesses manage effectively across borders and cultural differences by expanding their insight regarding how international and multi-national companies operate in the global environment.
+Students recognize how businesses operate in different global environments.
+Students learn how businesses manage effectively across borders and cultural differences by learning about how international and multi-national companies operate in the global environment.
 As a result, students gain an appreciation for working and managing in a global environment.

 Prerequisite: MGMT 3310.